 From black holes and Black Mirror, to Black Panther and the Mother of Dragons, first-year seminars focus on intriguing topics structured to meet our rigorous academic standards.
 Limited to 19 students in each course, the seminars offer opportunities to connect with your professor and with other students who share your interests.

 Academic advising is a critical component in the success of our students.
 Advisors can assist students in creating and achieving educational, career and life goals.
 Advising and student support centers can be found across the Boulder campus; some are housed within one of the colleges and schools and others are stand-alone programs.
-Support services vary but include academic advising, academic coaching, intra-university transfer, and overall academic support.
+Support services vary but include academic advising, academic coaching, intra-university transfer, retroactive withdrawal, and overall academic support.

 At CU Boulder students can conduct their own research through the Undergraduate Research Opportunities Program (UROP) and receive funding to attend academic conferences via the Professional and Academic Conference Endowment (PACE).
 They can gain valuable experience through multiple co-curricular opportunities or via participation in departmental or campus-wide honors programs.
 And they can apply for some of the most prestigious competitive scholarships through our Top Scholarships program.

 CU Boulder prides itself on the leadership opportunities available for students and takes seriously its goal to shape tomorrow’s leaders.
 In addition to specific leadership programs, students can develop their skills through participation in multiple involvement opportunities, CU Student Government (CUSG), and various college student boards.

 It’s never too early to think about life after college.
 Career Services, located within the Division of Student Affairs, can assist from day one by helping students discover their strengths, understanding how their interests link to various careers and professions, exploring related majors, locating internships, building resumes and finding jobs.